hmightypirate/guided-backprop-chainerrl/README.md

 ## Explanation of the files

 * examples/mygym/train_a3c_gym.py: this is the launcher.
-You can see the whole list of parameters by typing straightaway (python examples/mygym/train_a3c_gym.py)
+You can see the whole list of parameters by typing straightaway (python examples/mygym/train_a3c_gym.py -h)
 * examples/mygym/guided_relu.py: implements the guided relu.
 The guided relu behaves as a standard relu function during training and implements guided backpropagation during testing phase.
 For this to work properly the agent should turn off the training flag of chainer (chainer.config.train).
 See train_a3c_gym.py file.
 * examples/mygym/env_gym_chainer.py: environment which links gym with chainer.
 It allows to use several frames as input (in a similar way as the ALE environment).
 That was the easiest way I found to use multiple frames as input with the gym framework in ChainerRL.
 * examples/mygym/iclr_acer_link.py: implements the network (it is only the shared part between the actor and the critic).